Saudi Aramco delays planned IPO until after earnings update: sources

-Aramco had been expected to announce plans next week to float a 1% to 2% stake on the kingdom's Tadawul market, in what could have been one of the largest ever public offerings, worth upwards of $20 billion.
+Aramco had been expected to announce plans next week to float a 1% to 2% stake on the kingdom's Tadawul market, in what would have been one of the largest ever public offerings, worth upwards of $20 billion.

 However, after a Sept.
 14 attack on its Abqaiq and Khurais plants temporarily knocked out half its crude output, the world's top exporter wants to reassure investors by first presenting results covering the period, the two sources said, speaking on condition of anonymity as the information is not public.